Dingli-Xu-Accenture/RedMachine/README.md

 - Local storage: 2h
 - Bind VM and VC/V: 2h
 - Extensions and code optimization: 1h
+- Unit Test(only ViewModelSpec): 1h
 - Write README: 2h

-Totally: 16h, time including test and resolve defect.
+Totally: 17h, time including test and resolve defect.

 ## To Do List
 - Dependency Injection.
-- Add ViewModel and UI Tests.
+- Add lack Tests.
 - Defer load for configuration or initialization of libriaries in `AppDelegate`.
 - Import `SwiftyJSON` or `HandyJSON` for models.